jcmartinmu/Uppsala-Conflict-Data-Program-Exploratory-Analysis/README.md

 # Uppsala Conflict Data Program Exploratory Analysis
-The main purpose of this repository is to link Armed Conflicts with Deforestation as proposed by [Murillo et al., 2021](https://www.sciencedirect.com/science/article/abs/pii/S0959378021000625) using data from [Uppsala Conflict Data Program](https://ucdp.uu.se/exploratory).
+The main purpose of this repository is to link Armed Conflicts with Deforestation in Colombia as proposed by [Murillo et al., 2021](https://www.sciencedirect.com/science/article/abs/pii/S0959378021000625) using data from [Uppsala Conflict Data Program](https://ucdp.uu.se/exploratory).